CS-DS-125/125book/py4e_rst/05-iterations.rst

 ---------

-**Exercise 1: Write a program which repeatedly reads numbers until the user enters “done”.
-Once “done” is entered, print out the total, count, and average of the numbers.
+**Exercise 1: Write a program which repeatedly reads numbers until the user enters "done".
+Once "done" is entered, print out the total, count, and average of the numbers.
 If the user enters anything other than a number, detect their mistake using ``try`` and ``except`` and print an error message and skip to the next number.**